MystenLabs/sui/doc/src/learn/index.md

 Find the latest updates to these contents in this section:

 * [Sui Move is feature complete](https://sui.io/resources-move/why-we-created-sui-move/) and ready for you to write safe and efficient smart contracts.
 See https://examples.sui.io/ to learn Sui Move by example.
+* Sui [version 0.6.0](https://github.com/MystenLabs/sui/releases/tag/devnet-0.6.0-rc) released to DevNet.
+See [RELEASES](https://github.com/MystenLabs/sui/blob/main/RELEASES.md) for details on other releases.
 * If your application is written in JavaScript or TypeScript, follow the [TypeScript SDK documentation](https://github.com/MystenLabs/sui/tree/main/sdk/typescript) and [reference files](https://www.npmjs.com/package/@mysten/sui.js).
 * Employ the enhanced [Move Visual Studio Code (VSCode) plugin](https://marketplace.visualstudio.com/items?itemName=move.move-analyzer) as described in the [related announcement](https://sui.io/resources-sui/announcing-enhanced-move-vs-code-plugin).
 * Get ready to participate in [Sui Incentivized Testnet](https://sui.io/resources-sui/announcing-sui-incentivized-testnet/)!